Fitting to magnetic forces improves the reliability of magnetic Moment Tensor Potentials: Results and Discussion

 \subsection{Molecular dynamics with magnetic Moment Tensor Potential}

-For testing the mMTP at finite temperature, we conduct molecular dynamics simulations in the NPT-ensemble using the LAMMPS package \cite{plimpton1995fast, thompson2022lammps}.
-Lattice expansion modeling was performed for a bcc supercell of 128 atoms at 300 K. We used the most accurate ensemble of mMTPs with $N_{\psi} = 4$, $w_t = 0.1 ~\mu_B^2$ trained on the entire dataset.
-The obtained trend between lattice parameter and Al concentration at 300 K is plotted and compared to the experimental data \cite{taylor1958-constitution} in Fig.~\ref{fig:lattice_expansion}.
+In the previous sections we tested the ensembles of mMTPs for the 16-atom configurations at zero temperature.
+Next, we test the mMTP at finite temperature by conducting molecular dynamics (MD) simulations in the NPT-ensemble (the isotermal-isobaric ensemble in which the number of particles $N$, pressure $P$, and temperature $T$ are constant) using the LAMMPS package \cite{plimpton1995fast, thompson2022lammps}.
+Lattice expansion modeling was performed for a bcc supercell of 128 atoms at 300 K. This way we test both the applicability of mMTPs for studying the Fe-Al system at finite temperatures and the transferability of the potentials to configurations with a larger number of atoms none of which were not included in the training set.
+We used the most accurate ensemble of mMTPs with $N_{\psi} = 4$, $w_t = 0.1 ~\mu_B^2$ trained on the entire dataset.
+The obtained trend between the lattice parameter and Al concentration at 300 K is plotted and compared to the experimental data \cite{taylor1958-constitution} in Fig.~\ref{fig:lattice_expansion}.
 Additionally, we provide the lattice parameter calculated with mMTPs and DFT at zero temperature.
-The supercell extension trend at finite temperature is clearly observed in comparison with the zero temperature calculations.
-Thus, the finite temperature lattice parameter approach the experimentally measured value.
+We note that one of the five mMTPs from the ensemble demonstrated non-physical behavior, i.e., non-periodic fluctuations of the lattice parameter during MD simulations for the configurations with 43.75 \% and 50 \% of Al. Therefore, we excluded this potential in the calculations with these concentrations.
+Additionally, there was another mMTP from this ensemble that significantly underestimated the lattice parameters of configurations with 37.5 \% and 43.75 \% concentration of Al. We did not exclude this potential which resulted in clearly observed increase of the confidence intervals in Fig.~\ref{fig:lattice_expansion} for these concentrations of Al. The reason behind non-physical behavior of one of the mMTPs and the underestimation of the lattice parameters with the other potential is the problem with transferability from the 16-atom systems, used in the training set, to the system including 128 atoms, that were not used during the fitting.
+Therefore, to model such systems one can rely either on manually testing and selecting suitable potentials, as we have done in this work, or on the use of the {\it active learning} algorithm.
+This algorithm estimates the extrapolation grade of configurations ``on-the-fly'' and selects the most representative configurations for mMTP re-fitting (see, e.g. \cite{podryabinkin2017-AL}).
+The supercell extension trend at finite temperature is clearly observed in Fig.~\ref{fig:lattice_expansion} in comparison with the zero temperature calculations.
+Thus, the finite-temperature lattice parameter approaches the experimentally measured value.
 However, the RMSE between the mMTPs and the experimental lattice parameters at 300 K obtained through the ``cast and quenched'' approach is about 0.025 \AA ~which is larger than the RMSE between mMTPs and DFT lattice parameters of 0.005 \AA ~obtained at zero temperature.
-A possible reason is the intrinsic underestimation of the lattice parameter of bcc Fe with spin-polarized PBE calculations \cite{PhysRevB.62.273} that consequently affects the underestimation of bcc Fe-Al alloys \cite{Neugebauer-2010Fe-Al}.
-Selection of more accurate parameters for DFT calculations or the use of other exchange-correlation potential can improve the predictive ability of the model.
+A possible reason for the underestimation of the lattice parameter of bcc Fe is the Perdew-Burke-Ernzerhof DFT functional \cite{PhysRevB.62.273}, that is reported to affect the underestimation of the lattice parameter for bcc Fe-Al alloys \cite{Neugebauer-2010Fe-Al}.
+Consequently, this may also lead to errors in prediction of magnetic properties, e.g., total magnetic moment of the unit cell as it depends on the cell volume (see, e.g., \cite{Novikov2022-mMTP}).
+Selection of more accurate parameters for DFT calculations or the use of other exchange-correlation potential can improve the predictive ability of both spin-polarized DFT calculation and the ensemble of mMTPs fitted to the results of spin-polarized DFT.
 Nevertheless, the experimental trend is correctly captured by mMTP.